Intellectual Generosity

 One.

-A statement that has become typical of the intellectual: “Well, first you have to read … before you can say anything about ...”
+A statement often uttered by intellectuals: “Well, first you have to read … before you can say anything about …”

-This statement, and so many others like it, are statements in and through which the intellectual makes themself exclusive, part of an in-group, a group of composed of persons “in-the-know”.
-Such is the statement of the intellectual who, consciously or unconsciously, gets their rocks off by “out-reading” others, kicking up dust as they leave others behind.
+This kind of statement, and many others like it, serve to make the intellectual appear exclusive, part of an in-group composed of persons “in the know.”
+It is the statement of an intellectual who, consciously or unconsciously, derives satisfaction from “out-reading” others, leaving them behind in a cloud of dust.

 I have little patience for such intellectuals.
-They are misers or, to hit the nail more squarely on the head, they are no more than academic intellectuals.
+They are misers or, to be more precise, mere academic intellectuals.

 Two.